What is David Duchovny's Net Worth and Salary?

 Awards and Honors

 In 1997, David won a Golden Globe for Best Performance by an Actor in a Television Series – Drama for "The X-Files," and he received the Golden Globe for Best Performance by an Actor in a Television Series – Comedy or Musical for "Californication" in 2008.
-He also earned a 1997 Satellite Award for Best Actor in a Series, Drama and 1999 "TV Guide" Award for Favorite Actor in a Drama for "The X-Files."
+He also earned a 1997 Satellite Award for Best Actor in a Series, Drama and a 1999 "TV Guide" Award for Favorite Actor in a Drama for "The X-Files."
 In the late 1990s, Duchovny was honored for a guest appearance on "The Larry Sanders Show," winning an Online Film & Television Association Award in 1998 and an American Comedy Award in 1999.
 David received a star on the Hollywood Walk of Fame in 2016; the star of the man who brought Fox Mulder to life is appropriately located in front of the Fox Theatre.

 Real Estate

-In 2008, Duchovny and Leoni sold their Malibu estate to Mel Gibson for $11.5 million.
-Also in 2008, they purchased a Manhattan co-op for $6.25 million, and they put it on the market for $9.25 million in 2013.
+In 2008, David Duchovny and his then-wife Téa Leoni sold their Malibu estate to Mel Gibson for $11.5 million.
+That same year, they purchased a Manhattan co-op for $6.25 million.
+The property was later listed for sale in 2013 with a $9.25 million asking price.